 Good information about respite.
 Information that everyone can understand.

-Things that help respite to work well

 Getting on well with the other people at respite.
 Some people said they would prefer to go to respite with women only or men only.
 Some said they did not want to go to respite with a person with behaviour problems.
 Some individuals said they want to go to respite with people with the same type of disability.